fresh-eggs/fresh-eggs.github.io/xband_post.md

-# Exploring the XBAND Video Game Modem and Excuting Arbitrary Code Over a Phone Line in 2022
+# Exploring the XBAND Video Game Modem and Executing Arbitrary Code Over a Phone Line in 2022

 Long before the advent of the modern internet, online gaming had a fractured but active community.
 One piece of hardware that made this possible on the Super Nintendo Entertainment System was the XBAND Video Game Modem.